adlnet/xAPI-Spec/xAPI.md

 activities that are referenced in statements are not considered part of the statement itself.
 So while the statement is immutable, the activities referenced by that statement are not.
-This means a deep serialization of a statement into JSON will change if the referenced activities change.
+This means a deep serialization of a statement into JSON will change if the referenced activities change (see the statement API's 'format' parameter for details).

 Simplest possible statement using all properties that MUST or SHOULD be used: